s-babish/tcouchii-tradeoff/README.md

 -   Couchii_C4P_Force.csv contains the force output of the muscles, scaled to muscle mass and normalized to baseline

--   Couchii_C4P_Force_Sorted.csv contains the same information as the above file, just sorted and rotated to be better used by the later analyses
+-   Couchii_C4P_Force_Sorted.csv contains the same information as the above file, just sorted and rotated to be better used by the later analyses (except actually I don't think I need it? needs confirmed)

 -   Couchii_C4P_Force_1d.csv contains the first derivative of the force data (from every 200th reading)